 APESB also contributes to international standard setting by developing submissions to the International Ethics Standards Board for Accountants (IESBA), a board of IFAC, and to other relevant international standard setting boards.

-APESB standards are applicable to and mandatory for accounting professionals who are members of CPA Australia, ICAA or IPA.
+APESB standards are applicable to and mandatory for accounting professionals who are members of Chartered Accountants Australia and New Zealand (CA ANZ), CPA Australia or the Institute of Public Accountants (IPA).
 This includes accountants working in accounting firms (of all sizes), the corporate sector and in government.

-CPA Australia, ICAA or IPA are each responsible for enforcing the standards and for undertaking and enforcing any subsequent disciplinary action for breaches of the standards by their members.
+CPA Australia, CA ANZ or IPA are each responsible for enforcing the standards and for undertaking any subsequent disciplinary action for breaches of the standards by their members.